An IKEA Home

 MATTRAM Cushion with cotton cover (30x60 cm)

 The coveted(?) cat cushion.
 The cover is non-removable.
-Aliff discovered the interesting engineering where if you roll it forwards or backwards, the pattern is always upright.
+Aliff discovered the engineering where if you roll it forwards or backwards, the pattern is always upright.

 FJÄLLBO Laptop table, steel and lacquered pine top (100x36 cm)